sjstretton/screwed/08-Inequality.md

 - Political problems with growing inequality -> Oligarchy.
 Monopoly/Oligarchy can also lead to increased rents and inefficient production of goods.

 We do have to balance these arguments against the idea of incentives.
 How does a government decide what should be taxed?
-Should this be income or consumption according to the above arguments?
+Should this be income or consumption?
 Should it be companies or individual wealth that are targeted, or rather, in what proportions?
-And are the Government's nudges towards 'better' choices removing the freedom of individuals to choose?
-Will there be fears of paternalistic government?
+And are the Government's nudges towards 'better' choices reducing the freedom of individuals to choose?
+Is paternalistic government a good thing or a bad thing?

 If it is the case that consumption taxes, like VAT, are regressive, then this highlights the need to evaluate the broader systemic progressivity of the entire tax system, and its net effects on different income groups.
 We prioritise this in our proposals section, whereby the inequality of the system is one of our key evaluatory metrics.